SujalAhrodia/30_Days_Of_Code/README.md

 Input: 1->2->4, 1->3->4
 Output: 1->1->2->3->4->4
 ### Day 6
 >1.
-Given a string, , of length  that is indexed from  to , print its even-indexed and odd-indexed characters as  space-separated strings on a single line (see the Sample below for more detail).
+Given a string of length N, print its even-indexed and odd-indexed characters as  space-separated strings on a single line (see the Sample below for more detail).
 Note:  is considered to be an even index.
 >2.
 Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.
 Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.
 ### Day 7
 >1.
-Given an array, , of  integers, print 's elements in reverse order as a single line of space-separated numbers.
+Given an array of  integers, print array's elements in reverse order as a single line of space-separated numbers.
 >2.
 Given an array nums and a value val, remove all instances of that value in-place and return the new length.
 Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.
 The order of elements can be changed.
 It doesn't matter what you leave beyond the new length.
 ### Day 8